 1. Design of a work-specific morning warm-up to get muscles and joints ready for the strenuous tasks of the day.
 This isn't 'stretching'.
-It's about readying the nerve and muscle/joint systems for dynamic activity.
+It's about readying the nervous and musculoskeletal systems for dynamic activity.
 And it is based on the latest sports medicine research.

 - 2. Training workers how to move.
 Through more than 25 years of rehabilitating back injuries, I have developed a system of identifying inefficient movement strategies, and progressively training safe movement.
 This builds towards whole body kinetic chain efficient movement for all complex work tasks.
 In industry, the training most workers get for lifting and handling is "bend your knees, not your back".
 This is overly simplistic, and often not even the correct way.
-There is a lot more to safe lifting that can be taught. - 3.
-Advice regarding stretches that workers can do as part of their working day, to de-stress joints that are overloaded by the specific work demands. - 4.
+There is a lot more to safe lifting that can be taught. - Advice regarding stretches that workers can do as part of their working day, to de-stress joints that are overloaded by the specific work demands. - 4.
 Advice regarding activity outside of work.
-A lot of (particularly young) people are physically inactive, and they come into the workforce under-prepared.
+As you know, a lot of (particularly young) people are physically inactive, and they come into the workforce under-prepared.
 One study of apprentice construction workers showed that those who adopted sedentary postures outside of work were 3 times more likely to have a work-related low back injury.
 Another study showed that lack of physical activity was a risk factor for work injury in the general construction population.
 This is not surprising considering the very physical nature of many trades.

-I have performed injury screening on dozens of trainee construction workers.
+I have performed musculoskeletal screening on dozens of trainee construction workers.
 Based on well-recognised standard data on injury risk, I found over 50% were at medium to high risk for low back injury.
 This was mainly through muscle endurance factors, but also poor flexibility and inefficient dynamic body postures.
-Poor movement control can be due to lack of training, poor endurance, flexibility factors, or inadequate control between the central nervous system and the moving body.
+Poor movement control can be due to lack of training, poor endurance, flexibility factors, or inadequate neuro-muscular control.
 Observe the two different strategies adopted for a squatting task by the workers in the picture.
-The worker on the left is at higher risk for neck, shoulder, back, knee and ankle injury.